Robin van Persie: Managerial career

-Early years
+Early career

 In May 2020, a year after his retirement, Van Persie became an assistant-coach to Dick Advocaat at his former club Feyenoord, where he would help train the club's strikers in an unofficial role.
 In May 2021, Feyenoord announced that Van Persie would officially join the club from the start of the 2021–22 season in a supporting role as a field coach, while also becoming the co-head coach at the club's under-16 team.
 For the 2023–24 season, Van Persie was promoted to co-head coach of the club's under-18 team, as well as the under-19 team in the UEFA Youth League.
 Feyenoord under-18 won the 2023 Mladen Ramljak Memorial Tournament with him as a coach.
 In the UEFA Youth League, Feyenoord topped a group of Atlético Madrid, Lazio and Celtic, before getting knocked out by Bayern Munich in the round of 16.